DavidCPorter/sapa/README.md

 ## OVERVIEW

-SAPA is a project to evaluate the performance of two cloud-native search engines, solrcloud and elastic.
+SAPA is a project to evaluate the performance of 24 cloud-native search engine deployments using solrcloud.
 To help manage and orchestrate the benchmark experiment, SAPA used the cloud-native benchmarking framework, JANUS.
 The purpose of SAPA is to quickly discover optimal deployment strategies given organizational constraints.